 Relaxation and feeling good is only just a small part of experiencing the Hawaiian islands.
 There are eight major islands that make up the Hawaiian islands and I am most familiar with Oahu.
 I have spent so much time visiting, that I lost track of how many times I have been here.

 As you might imagine, there are countless places on Oahu to fall in love with.
 To begin, the beautiful city of Honolulu, the capital of Hawaii, is located on Oahu.
-I do not spend much time lingering around the downtown areas, but there are few very cool places that I enjoy and things that you may want to check out on your next Hawaii visit.
+I do not spend much time lingering around the downtown areas or indoors.
+But there are several very cool places that I enjoy and things that you may want to check out on your next visit to Hawaii.
 And most of our activity is very little or no cost.
-Read on for more great ways to do Hawaii on a budget.
+Read on for things to do in Hawaii on a budget.

 Waikiki Beach is a must see at least one time if you visit Hawaii.
 Although this beach is a tourist destination, there are other beaches less populated.
 Waikiki Beach is essentially an iconic place and one of the most recognizable places in the world.
 No cost.
-One of the most popular things to do Hawaii on a budget.
+One of the most popular things to do in Hawaii on a budget.
+You can also grab lunch or enjoy dinner with a sunset!

 Bellows Beach is a beautiful beach located on Bellows Air Force Station, is only open to the public on the weekends.
 This beach is not as populated and busy as other local beaches.
 No cost.